 - 1. The aggregates are vital elements in concrete Bricks.
 The usage of enormous quantities of aggregates results in destruction of hills causing geological and environmental imbalance.
 The environmental impacts of extracting river sand and crushed stone aggregates become a source of increasing concern in most parts of the Country.
-Pollution hazards, noise, dust, blasting vibrations, loss of forests spoiling of natural environment are the bad impacts caused due to extraction of aggregates.
-Landslides of weak and steep hill slopes are induced unplanned due to exploitation of rocks. - 2.
-Considering the depletion of natural sources and the effect environment, the disposal problems involved in disposing fly ash, light weight characteristics of coconut shell aggregates with good mechanical properties (Impact value 15.6%) as seen in the above investigation, a particular attention may be focused on the usage of fly ash, Coconut shell aggregates in concrete. - 3.
-Trying to replace aggregate by coconut shell partially to make concrete structure more economic
+Pollution hazards, noise, dust, blasting vibrations, loss of forests and spoiling of natural environment are the bad impacts caused due to extraction of aggregates.
+Landslides of weak and steep hill slopes are induced due unplanned to exploitation of rocks. - 2.
+Considering the depletion of natural and the effect sources on environment, the disposal problems involved in disposing fly ash, light weight characteristics of coconut shell aggregates with good mechanical properties (Impact value 15.6%) as seen in the above investigation, a particular attention may be focused on the usage of fly ash, Coconut shell aggregates in concrete.

 Research Paper © 2012 IJFANS.
-All Rights Reserved, Journal Volume 10, Iss 09, 2021
+All Rights Reserved, Journal Volume 11, Iss 10, 2022

-- along with good strength criteria.
+- 3. Trying to replace aggregate by coconut shell partially to make concrete structure more economic along with good strength criteria.
 This can be useful for construction of low-cost housing society.
 Solves problems of disposal of coconut shell. - 4.
-Up to 10% of aggregate replaced by coconut shell and 25% of cement replaced by flyash is good according to strength and cost wise. - 5.
-Up to 10% of aggregate replaced by coconut shell and 25% of cement replaced by flyash gives higher compressive strength compare to control mix. - 6.
-The water resistance value increasing by increasing coconut shells replacement by coarse aggregates.
-The structure test. soundness test, drop test, Colour test, Size and shape test the properties are similar to good quality bricks.
+Up to 10% of aggregate replaced by coconut shell and 25% of cement replaced by flyash is good according to strength and cost wise. - Up to 10% of aggregate replaced by coconut shell and 25% of cement replaced by flyash gives higher compressive strength compare to control mix. - 6.
+The water resistance value is increasing by increasing coconut shells replacement by coarse aggregates.
+The structure test, soundness test, drop test, Colour test, Size and shape test the properties are similar to good quality bricks.
 And these bricks are very lesser cost compare to normal concrete and flyash bricks.